Judge grants release of redacted transcript of Charlie Kirk case hearing

 Follow topic:

 Judge Tony Graf made his two rulings on media requests during a video hearing that suspect Tyler Robinson attended by audio link.
-Robinson spoke only once, replying "yes, your honor," when asked by Graf whether he was present.
+Robinson spoke only once, replying “yes, your honour,” when asked by Judge Graf whether he was present.

-Robinson is accused of firing a single round from a rooftop that killed Kirk as he debated students on a stop on a U.S. university tour.
+Robinson is accused of firing a single round from a rooftop that killed Mr Kirk as he debated students on a stop on a US university tour.

 Robinson is charged with seven criminal counts, including aggravated murder, obstruction of justice for disposing of evidence, and witness tampering for asking his roommate to delete incriminating texts.
 Prosecutors said they would seek the death penalty.

+Judge Graf denied that request, citing a prior order that lawyers for both sides must notify the media before attempting to have future hearings held behind closed doors.

-At a February hearing, Graf will consider a defense request to ban cameras from the courtroom.
+At a February hearing, Judge Graf will consider a defence request to ban cameras from the courtroom.